blairanderson/tachyonstemplates/_posts/2018-04-18-rails-pluck-multiple-columns-hash.md

 ActiveRecord::Base.send(:include, PluckMulti)
 {% endhighlight  %}

+**And it worked like a charm!**

-This little Gem ended up being super simple, and a super cool way for me to be like "wow, i actually improved my own life a tiny little bit"...
+This little Gem ended up being super simple, and a super cool way for me to be like "_wow, i actually improved my own life a tiny little bit_"...

+I put this file inside **/lib/extensions/pluck_multi.rb**

+Then created an initializer which required all files in the extension folder:

+{% highlight ruby %}
+Dir[
+  Rails.root.join("lib/extensions/\*.rb")
+].each do |file|
+  require file
+end
+{% endhighlight  %}

-After including the file in app startup, all my Models got slightly more helpful for me, and thats how my love story with rails goes...
+After including these files, all my Models got slightly more helpful for me, and thats how my love story with rails goes...